RoddyTech/ELK_Stack_Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the configuration files to etc/ansible.
+- Copy the configuration files and the playbooks to etc/ansible.
 - Update the hosts file to include the private IP address of the machine you wish install and configure ELK in.
 - Run the playbook, and navigate to Kibana (Public_IP:5601) to check that the installation worked as expected.